Documentation for method

 Point-with-ID since it is a subclass.

 We might have to use something similar if we want to instantiate superclasses.

-bless will help us with that, since it is calling the default
+bless will help us with that, since it is calling across all the hierarchy:

 We are enriching